Skip to content

 }

-You can apply AuthGuard at the route level instead of the controller level:
+Apply AuthGuard at the route level instead of the controller level when only some routes need authorization:

 @Controller('/api/students')